-Ears: The most basic site.
-The lobes are easier to pierce, soft and less painful.
-The tops of the ears, where there is more cartilage, are more difficult and thus more painful... expect a crunch when the needle goes through and don't be grossed out!
+The ear is the most basic site.
+The soft lobes are the easiest spot on the ear to pierce, and the process is the least painful.
+The top of the ears, where there is more cartilage, is more difficult and thus more painful—expect a crunch when the needle goes through, and don't be grossed out!
 Healing times vary, of course; ear lobes usually take about 6-8 weeks to heal, but cartilage piercings can take anywhere from 4 months to 1 year to heal.
 My cartilage piercings took about a year.

-Nose: The bacteria in your nose can cause infections, but I rarely hear of an infected nose piercing because these are usually left alone for the most part.
+The bacteria in your nose can cause infections, but I rarely hear of an infected nose piercing because these are usually left alone for the most part.
 Nose piercings can take 2-4 months to heal.
-These are really annoying to change out.
+Changing in jewelry in a nose piercing can be really annoying to change out.

-Eyebrow: These get tricky because they can be disturbed easily when you sleep.
+Eyebrow piercings are tricky because they can be disturbed easily when you sleep.
 Makeup can also irritate the piercing.
 There is the risk of migration, in which the piercing shifts and moves over time.
-This can take 6-8 weeks to heal.
-Barbells, curved barbells and captive bead rings are worn in the eyebrow.
+Piercings in this area can take 6-8 weeks to heal.
+Barbells, curved barbells, and captive bead rings are worn in the eyebrow.

-Lip/cheek: Infections are more possible, but my lip didn't get infected and I played with the piercing a lot.
-It's supposed to take 2-3 months to heal, but I remember mine healing fairly soon.
+Piercings in the lip and cheek are a bit more prone to infection, but my lip didn't get infected and I played with the piercing a lot.
+It's supposed to take 2-3 months to heal, but I remember mine healing fairly quickly.
 I had to use mouthwash throughout the healing process.
 Gum damage is possible.
 Basically, the ADA (American Dental Association) is against any oral piercing.
-Rings and studs are generally worn in the lip while cheeks usually have studs.
+Rings and studs are generally worn in the lip, while cheeks usually have studs.

-Nipple: Nipple piercings can damage some of the milk-producing glands in a young woman's breasts.
+Nipple piercings can damage some of the milk-producing glands in a young woman's breasts.
 This can cause infections or problems later if the woman decides to breast-feed her baby.
-These take 3-6 months to heal and take longer when tighter clothing slows the healing process.
+These piercings take 3-6 months to heal, and it may take longer if tighter clothing slows the healing process.

-Genitalia: Ouch!
-Nerve damage is an issue with these piercings.
+Ouch!
+Nerve damage is an issue with genitalia piercings.
 People are advised to abstain from sexual intercourse during the healing process.
 Blood loss is actually a risk with these piercings.
 Female genitalia takes about 4-10 weeks to heal while male genitalia takes about 4 weeks to 6 months.

 - Body Piercing Types